hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 #### Request Credential

 This is a message sent by the potential Holder to the Issuer, to request the issuance of a credential.
 Where circumstances do not require a preceding Offer Credential message (e.g., there is no cost to issuance that the Issuer needs to explain in advance, and there is no need for cryptographic negotiation), this message initiates the protocol.
-In Hyperledger Indy, this message can only be sent in response to an Offer Credential message.
+In Hyperledger Indy, this message can only be sent in response to an `offer-credential` message.

 Message Format: